A3sal0n/FalconGate/README.md

 This is the fastest way to get FalconGate up and running in your network.

-- Download the correct system images for your device from the [downloads page](https://github.com/A3sal0n/FalconGate/wiki/Downloads).
+- Download the correct system image for your device from the [downloads page](https://github.com/A3sal0n/FalconGate/wiki/Downloads).

 - Extract the image to a folder in your computer.